What is a guarantor on a loan?

 A guarantor will need to provide the lender with documentation to support the credit application, such as:

-• proof of income and outgoings – such as bank statements and/or payslips
+- proof of income and outgoings – such as bank statements or payslips

 Do guarantors get credit checked?

 Yes, the lender will conduct a credit check on both the borrower and the guarantor.
-They want to make sure the guarantor is a responsible borrower based on their financial past.
-If so, this should give them more confidence to lend.
+They want to make sure the guarantor is a responsible borrower based on their recent and past financial behaviour.

 What are the pros and cons of guarantor loans?